 Ringo Starr said he got the idea for “Octopus’s Garden” from his first experience eating squid, which happened in 1968 on a boat that belonged to comedian Peter Sellers.
 According to Ringo, he had ordered fish and chips, but he was served squid instead – and, in 1969, we got “Octopus’s Garden.”

 This song can help you get the hand of faster chord changes: the speed of the strumming doesn’t leave much time for dawdling between chords!

-As you practice, try to think of the next chord shape before the time comes to switch chords – so that while you’re playing a phrase, you’re already mentally preparing to move your hand to the new position.
+As you practice, try to think of the next chord shape before the time comes to switch the beatles ukulele chords – so that while you’re playing a phrase, you’re already mentally preparing to move your hand to the new position.

 This does take practice, and you might want to practice the strumming by itself before adding the vocal melody.
 One thing that can help, while you’re practicing, is to actually say the name of the chord on the beat you put your fingers down.
 This way, your brain is reinforcing the chord change verbally as well as kinesthetically.

 I was transported to a summer campfire by this woman’s cover of “Octopus’s Garden”: